Sam18069272581/procurelink/README.md

 ProcureLink
-ProcureLink is a campus procurement intelligence tool designed for HSBI (Hochschule Bielefeld).
+ProcureLink is a campus procurement intelligence tool designed for University.
 It automates price benchmarking for office supplies and IT hardware by scraping Geizhals.de, providing procurement teams with data-driven insights through an interactive dashboard.

 🚀 Quick Start
 Bash